mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/creating.md

       return annotatorIsOn;
     }

+<span class="aside">We'll be using this URL in all our screenshots.
+Because
+`cfx run` doesn't preserve browsing history, if you want to play along it's worth taking a note of the URL.</span>
 Save the file and execute `cfx run` again.
 Activate the annotator by clicking the widget and load a page: the screenshot below uses [http://blog.mozilla.com/addons/2011/02/04/